lucbk23/low_level_c/notes.md

 - Memory leaks can cause a program to use more and more memory, eventually causing the program to crash.
 - Memory leaks can also cause a program to use more and more memory, eventually causing the program to crash.
 - A key point to prevent this is always to pair ```malloc()``` with ```free()```.

+### Memory analogy
+Simple Analogy

+- Imagine a house (your program):

+    - Code segment: The blueprint of the house (instructions that don't change).
+    - Data segment: The furniture that comes with the house (static/global variables).
+    - Stack: The table you set up when cooking (temporary items for function calls).
+    - Heap: The attic where you store extra stuff when needed (dynamic memory).

 ### Initialization
 - Initialization is the process of assigning an initial value to a variable.